credibledoc/credible-doc/log-combiner-parent/log-combiner-doc/src/main/resources/template/markdown/doc/log-combiner/README.md

                        "url": "https://repo1.maven.org/maven2/com/credibledoc/log-combiner/maven-metadata.xml",
                        "nameAndVersionSeparator": "-"
                    }
-               } &&endPlaceholder.jar /var/log/temp /var/log/combiner/three-app.properties
+               } &&endPlaceholder.jar /var/log/temp /var/log/combiner/two-apps.properties
 In this case log files from the `/var/log/temp` folder will be merged.
-And the `/var/log/combiner/three-app.properties` configuration file will be used.
-In this case you should create the `three-app.properties` file in the `/var/log/combiner/` folder.
+And the `/var/log/combiner/two-apps.properties` configuration file will be used.
+In this case you should create the `two-apps.properties` file in the `/var/log/combiner/` folder.

 ## Arguments description
 * `&&beginPlaceholder {